mesg-foundation/mesg-js/README.md

 ## Task

 The service should call `MESG.listenTask` to register its available tasks to MESG Core.
-The only parameter of this function is an object containing the tasks' key and as values the tasks' function:
+An object containing the tasks' key is the only parameter of this function and the tasks' functions are the values:

 TODO: Say it return a `EventEmitter` with `data`, `error` https://nodejs.org/api/events.html#events_class_eventemitter